brkuzn/parking-wtp-discrete-choice/README.md

 # Knit to HTML or PDF in RStudio, or run chunks interactively
 ```

-> The analysis was developed in RStudio. `raw_data.csv` must be in the working directory.
+> The analysis was developed in RStudio.
+Data is not included in this repository.
+It was collected via a university survey at the University of Oldenburg.
+Available upon request with appropriate permissions..
 All preprocessing steps are self-contained in the .Rmd file.

 ---